Components

 - the content can benefit from sorting

-Avoid using the Table when
+Avoid using table when

 - the purpose is to create layout or visually organise content on a page